-For promotion, a panel of college football experts will create a Watch List of approximately 50 players that will be announced in early August.
-Additionally, LSC staff and outside experts will select and recognize outstanding performers each week during the course of the season.
-Press releases will be distriibuted to sports journalists throughout the nation and to sports information directors at all FBS schools and will be posted on www.paulhornungaward.com.
+A panel of college football experts will create a Watch List of approximately 50 players.
+Additionally, LSC staff and outside experts select and recognize outstanding performers each week during the course of the season.
+Press releases are distributed to sports journalists throughout the nation and to sports information directors at all FBS schools, and are posted on www.paulhornungaward.com.

 To be eligible, a candidate must be in good standing and eligible on his team during the selection process, eligible with the NCAA during the selection process and play significant time during most or all of the season.
 Decisions regarding student-athlete status for the Award will be made by the LSC staff and Advisory Committee.
 In addition to starting or playing significant downs on offense or defense, candidates will be measured by performance from among one or more of the following:

-- Playing multiple positions on offense and/or multiple positions on defense
+- Play multiple positions on offense and/or multiple positions on defense

-- Playing a significant role on special teams
+- Play a significant role on special teams

-- Performing as a two-way player who starts either on offense or defense and is used on the other side of the ball in some impactful capacity
+- Perform as a two-way player who starts either on offense or defense and is used on the other side of the ball in some impactful capacity

-- Making a significant impact during big games and elevating the team’s performance through leadership displayed by excelling in multiple roles
+- Make a significant impact during big games and elevate the team’s performance through leadership displayed by excelling in multiple roles

-The Paul Hornung Award Selection Committee is comprised of college football experts from around the country.
-Selection committee members vote on finalists for the Paul Hornung Award in December and a winner in early January following the conclusion bowl games that contain finalists.
+The Paul Hornung Award Selection Committee is comprised of college football experts from around the country:

 - Mark Blaudschun, National college football writer, Boston Globe